Spatial Data

 How to choose the path to insert a new entry?

-- Follow subtree pointed by entry whose MBR:
+- Follow subtree pointed by entry whose MBR:- Enlarged the least

 - Causes least overlap